How to Make Königsberger Klopse | German Meatballs

 Notes

-- you can also use a variety of ground meats: veal, pork, and beef
+- Feel free to use a combination of ground meats: veal, pork, and/or beef

-- if you do not like the capers at all, you can omit them
+- If you do not like capers, you can omit them

 If somebody is using precooked meatballs do you know approximately how much broth they would need to add to the sauce?